cbaggers/cepl/docs/004 - user-defined-structs.md

 ### Options

-So in our example struct:
+Let's look at another example struct:

 ```
-	 (defstruct-g our-data ()
+     (defstruct-g (our-data :writers nil
+                            ..
+                            ..)
        ...
        ...)
 ```

-we see that after the name of the struct there is a `()`.
-This is the place you can give defstruct-g extra options.
+we see that this time the name is inside a list along with one or more options.
+This is a lot like how we can give options to regular lisp structs.

 These options are rather technical, and are not likely to be of interest to most people.

 Ok with that out of the way let's have a look at them.

+**:constructor**
+Setting this to nil means that you will get *no* `make-` function Setting this to any other symbol will name the constructor using that symbol The default will is that the constructor will be called `make-<struct-name>`

 **:readers**
 Setting this to nil means that you will get *no* functions to get the slots data